inakypg/tcf/doc/03-server-setup.rst

 - A Linux target can be setup to :ref:`just power on and off
   <tt_linux_simple>`.

+  This provides no control over the OS installed in the target

 - A Linux target can be setup to boot off a read-only live filesystem (to avoid modifications to the root filesystem) following :ref:`these steps <ttbd_config_phys_linux_live>`.